A. Tuition is due 7 days after the 1st day of the term/class, or 7 days after registration (whichever comes later).

 A. Future registration and transcript release are not allowed on accounts with past due balances.
 In order to have the hold removed, you must pay your account balance.

 A. If a credit balance appears on your account as a result of a loan disbursement or other Title IV funds, the Business Office will process a refund within 10 to 14 days.
 For example, if the aid posts to your student account on Tuesday, September 3rd, your refund would be available on or around Friday, September 13th (depending on your refund preference).

-A. In order to select your refund preference, you will receive a green envelope in the mail from BankMobile Disbusements.
-Inside the green envelope will be a Refund Selection Kit and personal code.
-Look for this kit to be delivered to your home address on file with the University in an envelope like the one shown below.
-Please make your refund selection as soon as you receive the envelope shown below.
+A. For information on selecting a refund preference with BankMobile, visit this link: https://bankmobiledisbursements.com/refundchoices/.
 Even if you are not currently expecting a refund from BenU, there may be a refund for you in the future as a result of a dropped class, or receiving financial aid that you were not anticipating.
 Selecting a refund preference ensures you will receive your refunds in a timely manner.
-BankMobile Disbursements attempts to contact students via email to students' ben.edu email address and by phone to assist students in making their refund preference.

 A. For a $25 enrollment fee, students can enroll in a payment plan with a single tuition payment due at the end of the term/session (plus approximately a month grace period).